bomonike/fullest-stack/README.md

 We begin with the <strong>simplest</strong> capability set and gradually mature over time to that full production-grade system we call "Fullest-stack" needed today.
 <strong>Join us!</strong>

 1. The initial capability uses a <strong>site generator</strong>.
-There are many available, but <strong>Jekyll</strong> that runs in GitHub.com.
-It works by taking applying its template CSS and JavaScript to
+There are many available, but <strong>Jekyll</strong> runs in GitHub.com with minimal setup.
+It works by applying a template of CSS and JavaScript to ...

-1. Text files writtin in <strong>GitHub Markdown</strong> format and transforms them to
+1. text files writtin in <strong>GitHub Markdown</strong> format and transforms them to ...

 1. <strong>static web pages</strong> hosted on a subdomain of github.io managed by GitHub.